buddhasystem/pc2s/README.md

 ### Outline of the setup

-In a nutshell, the user pulls two Docker images, one for the PC2S Metadata service and its clients, and another for the NGINX-based test instance of the data delivery service.
+For a basic test of the funcionality of the system, the user needs to pull two Docker images, one for the PC2S

-### Pull images from Docker Hub
+Metadata service and its clients, and another for the NGINX-based test instance of the data delivery service.

 ```bash
 docker pull buddhasystem/pc2s-metadata:latest
 docker pull buddhasystem/pc2s-nginx:latest
 ```

-The NGINX image contains some test data in ROOT format that's useful for testing.
+The *pc2s-metadata* image contains some mock metadata which will work in conjunction with the content of the *pc2s-nginx* image.

-The content of the data is not relevant for this test.
+The NGINX image contains some test data in ROOT format that's useful for basic testing.
+The content of these files is not relevant for this test.
 The scope of the test is to run a PC2S client to get a proper URL and then to download the correct file from the delivery service (NGINX).